fbpx

 Missa do Galo is much like Catholic Mass services in other countries, but Portuguese churches do have one unique tradition.
 At one point, the priest presents an image of the baby Jesus, and worshippers come to the front of the church to kiss it.

-Christmas Day in Portugal
+What is Christmas Day like in Portugal?

 Presépios displays

 Many families display Presépios, or Nativity scenes, every year and make setting up the figurines part of their holiday traditions.
 Larger versions also appear outside of homes and in public places.
-It’s customary to add the baby Jesus figurine in the late evening on Christmas Eve or on Christmas Day.

 Christmas trees

-Although Nativity scenes are more common than Christmas trees, many families put up an artificial tree and decorate it much like North Americans do, with lights, ornaments, and tinsel.
+Although Nativity scenes are more common than Christmas trees, many families put up an artificial tree and decorate it much like North Americans do with lights, ornaments, and tinsel.

 Christmas Madeiro